Sage-Bionetworks/DesignSystem/user-data-access.md

     title: Giving participants access to their own data makes participating worthwhile.

     description_items:
       - Explain to participants what types of data were collected from them.
 Then let them choose which data types they want to download.
 Give them options for viewing their data in different formats.
-For example, give participants both easy-to-read reports and spreadsheets of raw data.
-      - Remember: if your research app ever stops working, participants still need to be able to use their data.
+For example, give participants both easy-to-read reports and spreadsheets of raw data.  <br /> <br /> Remember: if your research app ever stops working, participants still need to be able to use their data.
 Offer formats (e.g., .csv or even plain text) that do not rely on short-lived technologies.
-Make sure that participants have a way to keep a copy of the health record they created, no matter what happens to your research app in the future.
-      - Tell participants they should not use the data they download to draw conclusions about their health.
-Clearly state that the data should not be used for medical purposes like medical advice, diagnosis, or treatment.
-      - After the study ends, you will likely write papers about the data.
+Make sure that participants have a way to keep a copy of the health record they created, no matter what happens to your research app in the future. <br /> <br /> Tell participants they should not use the data they download to draw conclusions about their health.
+Clearly state that the data should not be used for medical purposes like medical advice, diagnosis, or treatment. <br /> <br /> After the study ends, you will likely write papers about the data.
 Tell participants when your paper comes out, so that they can read about what you learned.
     image_block:
       title: "Best Practice: Data Download Options"
       image: best-user-data-access.svg